v-fearam/msbuild-examples/rest-api-client-generation/README.md

 Select "PetReaderToolTaskConsoleApp" and rebuild only that project.
 You will get the error "URL is not allowed"

-_Note:_ If you like to publish your custom task as nuget package, please read the [Custom task code generation](../custom-task-code-generation/) example.
+_Note:_ If you like to publish your custom task as NuGet package, please read the [Custom task code generation](../custom-task-code-generation/) example.

 #### Downloading code